 Considered the capital of French gastronomy, this metropolitan city has charisma as well as cuisine.
 From convivial lunches in its myriad bouchons to getting lost in historic Vieux-Lyon, there’s plenty to keep you occupied.
+It's the ideal destination for a foodie or cultural city break, or a longer stay if you want to explore the surrounding countryside and visit some vineyards.

 Thanks to its strategic location on two rivers, Lyon’s been an important settlement since Roman times.
 These days it’s UNESCO-listed and a magnet for history aficionados, drawn by its stunning Renaissance and medieval architecture.